 Forest destruction is prohibited by law

 The method of setting up a new forest depends on the type of habitat.
-In general, seedlings are planted on productive lands, since they are capable of competing for space with grasses.
+In general, seedlings are planted on productive lands because they are capable of competing for space with grasses.
 On poor, grassless lands, seeds may be sown.
 These two methods of establishing a forest are called artificial regeneration.

 A forest may also be established through natural regeneration.
 This means that a sufficient number of large trees are retained to provide seeds for a new stand.
 The retained trees are usually felled after the seedling stand has been established.

-Thinner trees are called pulpwood, which is harvested particularly in thinnings.
-Pulpwood and chips, which are a by-product of sawmills, are sent to pulp mills because they are very good material for paper and cardboard.
+Thinner trees are called pulpwood, which are harvested particularly in thinnings.
+Pulpwood and chips, which are by-products of sawmills, are sent to pulp mills because they are good material for paper and cardboard.
 The sawdust produced by sawmills is used either in board manufacturing or for the generation of energy.